Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/data-visualizations/visualization-types/gauge-charts.md

 1. Set **Limits**.
-These values are automatically set as the lowest and highest values in the dataset for the specified value column, but can also be overriden manually with constant values.
+These values are automatically set as the lowest and highest values in the dataset for the specified value column, but can also be overridden manually with constant values.

 2. Configure **[Conditional Formatting](https://slingshotapp.io/en/help/docs/analytics/data-visualizations/fields/conditional-formatting)**.